svenbergner/dotfiles/README.md

 ### lazygit
 My preferred way to deal with my git repos.
 I even have a neovim plugin to have it all the time right at my fingertips.
+Lazygit is integrated into my neovim config using snacks.nvim and I use it as a git client.
 [lazygit config](./lazygit)

 ### wezterm